 The Nifty too, was up by 10.35 points or 0.11 per cent.

 On Tuesday, Asian indices were mostly showing a positive trend except Japan's Nikkei 225 which was trading in red, down by 0.07 per cent.

-Hang Seng was down by 0.34 per cent while South Korea's Kospi was also trading in red, down by 0.20 per cent.
-China's Shanghai Composite index was also quoting in green, up by 0.18 per cent.
+Hang Seng was up by 0.30 per cent while South Korea's Kospi was trading up by 0.87 per cent.
+China's Shanghai Composite index was quoting in green, up by 0.18 per cent.

 Nasdaq closed in green, up by 0.81 per cent while FTSE 100 was also up by 0.34 per cent at the closing on Monday.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)